Who we are

 - Work with winners to improve awareness of the serious problems facing biodiversity worldwide and address them through effective and inspiring solutions.

 WFN gives funding, training and recognition to local conservation leaders working in resource-poor, biodiversity-rich countries.
 We offer three types of grant to enable conservationists to scale up their vital work and make a real and measurable difference to wildlife and local communities.

 Our flagship conservation prizes are won competitively following assessment by an expert academic panel and are worth £40,000 in project funding over one year.
 Also called ‘Green Oscars’, these high-profile Awards are presented by our patron, HRH The Princess Royal at the annual Whitley Awards Ceremony in London.

 The Whitley Gold Award

-WFN enables the most successful Whitley Award winners to expand their work, reach higher and bring about lasting change through Continuation Funding.
-Applications are open to previous Whitley Award winners only, and grants are worth £35,000 per year, over one to three years.
+WFN provides further funding to the most successful Whitley Award winners to take their projects to the next level and bring about lasting change for endangered species and their habitats.
+Applications are only open to previous Whitley Award winners who can apply for grants competitively each year.
 Many winners go on to become some of the most influential conservationists in their field, with their projects making a difference at both the grassroots and political level.
-Depending on fundraising, approximately £500,000 goes to support our winners in this way each year.

 We have earned our reputation by: